Grench6/Yowrap/README.md

 If your tagging tool does not generate the *exact* same files as the above, you can easily modify the source code to adjust the differences.

-So, if you are using VoTT there is almost not need for you to modify the source, just download the lastest release and then execute it like this: `java -jar wrapper.jar [.csv FILE] [output DIRECTORY] [-copy]`.
-If you execute it without arguments, it should print more help.
+So, if you are using VoTT there is almost not need for you to modify the source, just download the lastest release and you are good to go.
+## Usage

+`java -jar wrapper.jar [.csv FILE] [output DIRECTORY] [-copy]`

+- The images MUST be located in the same directory as the .csv file.

+- The output directory (usually the darknet directory) is optional: If it is specified, metadata files will be genereated; If it is not specified, no metadata files will be generated, and all yolo-coordinates files will be written to the same directory from where the images where read.

+- By default, the program does not copy the images to the output dir, since it can take many time (in large datasets), and so the user has to manually copy them later.
+However, if you would like the program to include the images in the output dir, you can specify the "-copy" option at the end of the command.